Reference Signals

 This class implements a CSI-RS resource set which contains one or more CSI-RS resources (

-objects).
+CsiRsobjects).
 A CSI-RS resource set can be either Zero-Power (ZP) or Non-Zero-Power (NZP).
-All of the CSI-RS resources in a set are the same type (ZP or NZP).
+All CSI-RS resources in a set are of the same type (ZP or NZP).
 By default, a CSI-RS resource set is configured with one CSI-RS resource.
-More CSI-RS resources can be added using theaddCsiRs()
+More CSI-RS resources can be added using theaddCsiRs()method.- Parameters:

 csiType (str) – The type of this CSI-RS resource set.
 It must be either